 Gravimetric / Millipore patch test is method looks for the particulates that remain on the part after cleaning.
 A membrane filter disk of pore diameter (usually 0.45 μm or 0.80 μm) is weighed before the test.
 A solvent wash of the “clean part” collects the particulates on the filter disc which filtered and weighed.
 The difference in weight characterizes the amount of particulate left on the part or gravimetric weight (typically in milligrams – mg)

-Also called a solvent extraction test, the particles are flushed off the part and collect on the filter membrane paper can be analyzed microscopically using automated scanning particle counters such as a Leica to characterize the size and amount of particulate collected.
+Also called a solvent extraction test, the particles are flushed off the part and collect on the filter membrane paper can be analyzed microscopically using automated scanning particle counters such as a Leica or Jomesa to characterize the size and amount of particulate collected.
 ISO 1632-10 is one such spec which determines part cleanliness based on particulate size and quantity.

 FTIR test (or Fourier transform infrared spectroscopy) scans the IR infrared spectrum absorption of a substrate sample to determine the constituents.
 This test method is commonly used for testing organic cleaniness of a part before and after parts cleaning.
 A part is typically solvent rinsed onto a test substrate which is then scanned via FTIR.